davecthomas/hugo-jitshappens/content/doing-good/community.md

 +++

-Austin Jiu-Jitsu is committed to giving to charitable organizations and donating volunteer time to community groups.
-In addition, we have sponsored many talented athletes through the years, based on their commitment, aptitude and financial need.
+Coach Dave Thomas is committed to giving to charitable organizations and donating volunteer time to community groups.
+In addition, He has sponsored many talented athletes through the years, based on their commitment, aptitude and financial need.

 Susan G. Komen for the Cure Austin.